logan-bobo/rds_auto_encrypt/README.md

 # RDS_Encrypt
-A tool used to encrypt RDS instance that were previously created with an unencrypted EBS volume
+A tool used to encrypt RDS instances that were previously created with an unencrypted EBS volume